Skip to content

 Note

-If you are with Rapise 6 or older then use password instead of the API key.
+If you are using Rapise 6 or older, use a password instead of the API key.

 Repository and Token

-• Default Repository Path, a folder to use for local copies of SpiraTest repositories.
+• Default Repository Path, the folder to use for local copies of SpiraTest repositories.

-• Token, the identifier of the current machine that Rapise is installed on.
-It needs to match the Token name of the corresponding Automation Host in SpiraTest.
+• Token, the identifier of the current machine on which Rapise is installed.
+It must match the Token name of the corresponding Automation Host in SpiraTest.

 Note

-You need to be running SpiraTest / SpiraTeam v4.0 or later to use the integration with Rapise.
+You must be running SpiraTest / SpiraTeam v4.0 or later to use the integration with Rapise.

 Using the Spira Dashboard